daquinterop/Py_DSSATTools/README.md

 are allocated.
 To run the model there are 3 basic steps:

 >
-> 1. Create a new Dscsm instance.
+> 1. Create a new DSSAT instance.

 > 2. Initialize the environment by running the setup() method.